 Having welcomed international students as guests in our home for many years, we have learned that those from warmer countries especially are surprised at how cold it can be in the East of England.
 The wind blows over from the Urals with nothing to stop it in the great plains of northern Europe!
 So do ensure that you have enough layers of clothing to keep you warm not only outside but also indoors – it’s not always warm, even in mid-summer, and the heating won't be on then.

 8.3 Electrical equipment

 The electricity supply is the UK standard (240 volts/50 Hertz).
-If you are coming from overseas please ensure your electrical equipment is fitted with a standard UK 3-pin plug fitted with an appropriate fuse, and meets UK safety standards.
+If you are coming from overseas please ensure your electrical equipment is fitted with a standard UK 3-pin plug (see Section 3.5) fitted with an appropriate fuse, and meets UK safety standards.